 Coordinate Street Lights

 The City contracts with DTE Energy for its municipal street lighting.
 The Department of Public Works is responsible for administration of this contract.
-If you notice that a street light is not functioning, please contact the Department of Pubic Works at 248-473-7250 or contact DTE Energy directly on their website.
+If you notice that a street light is not functioning, please contact the DPW at 248-473-7250 or contact DTE Energy directly on their website.